Yigal/courses-stats-part-2/chapter3.md

 xp: 50
 ```

 It is extremely common for the results of an experiment to be averaged together to form a mean value.
-If the experiment is repeated, [these mean values tend to be distributed in a normal distribution](https://en.wikipedia.org/wiki/Central_limit_theorem).
+If the experiment is repeated [these mean values tend to be distributed in a normal distribution](https://en.wikipedia.org/wiki/Central_limit_theorem).
+For example, lets say we want to show that a certain medicine increases the blood iron